benedict909/bih-alignment/README.md

 # bih-alignment

-Scripts for performing alignment of NGS reads to the hg38 reference genome using BWA-MEM on the BIH HPC cluster.
+Scripts for performing alignment of paired-end NGS reads to the hg38 reference genome using BWA-MEM on the BIH HPC cluster.

 ## Installation